-Allegations may have begun with Harvey Weinstein, but they have extended beyond Hollywood.
+Allegations that began with Harvey Weinstein have extended far beyond Hollywood.
 In politics, in business — and in churches — there are powerful men who have abused and assaulted women — and others who have colluded and enabled that abuse.
-The media saturation of #MeToo made for extra tenderness around the subject of our workshop, but it also brought immediacy to our work.
+The media saturation of #MeToo made the experience of our workshop extra tender, and it also brought immediacy to our work.
 One thing we did was wrestle with a scripture story about sexual assault by powerful men.
-Five intrepid volunteers performed a reader’s theater version of the story of Tamar (2 Samuel 13).
+Five intrepid volunteers performed a reader?s theater version of the story of Tamar (2 Samuel 13).

-I implore churches to hear Tamar’s cry and respond: Bring Your Shame HERE!
-Historically churches have heaped shame on victims, but it is a new day.
-The church has all the necessary tools to alleviate shame.
+I implore churches to hear Tamar?s cry and respond: You Can Carry Your Shame HERE!
+Historically churches have heaped shame on victims, but it is a new day, it is time for churches to remove the burden of shame, not add to it.
+After all, the church has all the necessary tools to alleviate shame.

 During the workshop we looked at some of those tools.
 Using scripture, tradition, compassion, and a passion for justice, churches can:

 ~ become places where victims carry their shame

 ~ name the evils of sexism, misogyny, and violence, even in their own midst

 ~ help victims find physical safety and emotional healing

 I am praying that #MeToo will be more than a “moment” in our national discourse.
 I pray it will alter the balance of power between the genders in our culture.
 It’s time that we heard the cry of Tamar and responded with open ears and open hearts.